-Someone who looked to Edgar Cayce as a model would be looking to find his or her own truth within themselves.
-The 1930s and 1940s when Cayce lived and was at the height of his influence while he was alive presaged the period of spiritual seeking that was the 1960s.
-This may mean that the 2040s will sort of parallel that decade as a time of seeking.
+Someone who looked to Edgar Cayce as a model would be looking to find their own truth within themselves.
+The 1930s and 1940s, when Cayce lived and was at the height of his influence while he was alive, presaged the period of spiritual seeking the 1960s became.

 Cayce on sleep:

 “Sleep is that period when the soul takes stock of what it has acted upon, from one rest period to another; drawing comparisons, as it were, that make for harmony, peace, joy, love, long-suffering, patience, brotherly love, and kindness — fruits of the spirit; or hate, harsh words, unkind thoughts and oppressions which are the fruits of Satan.
 The soul dreaming either abhors what it has passed through, or it enters into the joy of its Lord.”

 “Through prayer, we speak to God.
 In meditation, God speaks to us.”

 “What Is Meditation?
 It is not musing, not daydreaming, but as you find your bodies made up of the physical, mental and spiritual, it is the attuning of the mental body and the physical body to its spiritual source.”

 “We would not – from here – counsel anyone to be guided by influences from without. … If these come as in inspirational writings from within, and not as guidance from others – that is different … the inspirational may develop the soul of the individual, while the automatic may rarely reach beyond the force that is guiding or directing.” ~ Edgar Cayce

 On the importance of heeding one’s intuition: